-On April 2, 2020, we announced that the we had submitted an Emergency Use Authorization (EUA) application to the U.S. Food and Drug Administration (FDA) to facilitate the study and clinical use of our gammaCore SapphireTM nVNS therapy, for respiratory symptoms associated with COVID-19.
+In April 2020, we announced that we had submitted an Emergency Use Authorization, or EUA, application to the U.S. Food and Drug Administration, or FDA, to facilitate the study and clinical use of our gammaCore SapphireTM nVNS therapy for respiratory symptoms associated with COVID-19.